Laidout

 If you think you might like to help develop Laidout, please see this page.

-Development source code is currently hosted at github.
-You can browse the git repository here, or you can grab a copy from the repository with this command:
+Development source code is currently hosted at the git repository here, or you can grab a copy from the repository with this command:

 git clone https://github.com/Laidout/laidout.git